kukuu/system-design-architecture/modern-microservice-architure.md

   - To Vector Database: It transforms unstructured data (like product descriptions, user reviews, or content from the CMS) into numerical representations (vectors).
 This enables powerful semantic search (e.g., "find me durable glasses for running") and similarity matching.

-**Conclusion**: The AI/ML platform consumes user, product, and behavioral data to create models that enable personalized recommendations and intelligent search.

 **2. Headless CMS: The "Centralized Content Hub"**